 - How to book awards: Book online at LifeMiles.com.
 Can also book via email.
 Phone bookings are known to be a hassle but also possible.

 - Key warnings: Availability at LifeMiles.com does not always match what you’ll find at United.com.
-Phone agents generally do not see better availability than what is shown at LifeMiles.com, though note that you may be able to make a manual booking if individual segments are available separately.
+Phone agents generally do not see better availability than what is shown at LifeMiles.com and it seems that manual bookings via email have ended.
 Always check the LifeMiles site before transferring points.
 Keep in mind that the mandatory $25 booking fee (added to all bookings) is the same whether one-way or round trip, so book round trip to save.
-Also note that as of May 2020, Avianca has filed for bankruptcy protection.
-LifeMiles is not yet affected by this process and may not be, but given the uncertain state of global economics it may be wise to hold off on bookings that aren't time-sensitive.

 - Transfer from: Amex Membership Rewards, Brex Cash, Citi Thank You, Capital One, Marriott Bonvoy